CharlesWiltgen/ck/docs-site/guide/ai-agent-setup.md

 # *.md
 ```

-**Key principle**: Exclude anything that doesn't help the AI understand your codebase's logic and architecture.
+**Key principle**: Exclude anything that doesn’t help the AI understand your codebase’s logic and architecture.

 ## Common Workflows